 Place a Humidifier in Your Room

-If you're still suffering from dryness despite your best efforts, Wheeler suggests placing a cool mist humidifier in your room.
-These devices help increase the moisture content in the air and are particularly helpful during winter months or in drier areas with less humidity in the air.
-If you can’t seem to find the source of your dry, flaky situation, a humidifier will actively hydrate your skin as you sleep.
-This cool sculptural one by Quooz also happens to be a dreamy diffuser.
+“Having a humidifier will aid and protect the skin from being extra dry and chapped,” Green says.
+“Humidifiers are particularly helpful during winter months or in drier areas with less humidity in the air.
+If you can’t seem to find the source of your dry, flaky situation, a humidifier will actively hydrate your skin as you sleep.”

 Consume Foods That Are Rich in Omega-3s and Antioxidants

 You are what you eat, and when it comes to your skin, Green says that means you want to fill your diet with fish like mackerel and salmon to benefit from their omega-3 content, as well as antioxidant-rich foods including green tea, dark chocolate, and turmeric.
 “These will keep dry skin at bay in the long run,” she says.